 Module leader: Dr Jenny Papettas

-Teaching and assessment (2016 - 2017): Semester 2, Exam - 3hrs
+Teaching and assessment (2017 - 18): Semester 2, 1 x 3 hour examination

 Conflict of laws (also known as private international law) is concerned with the law relating to cross-border litigation.
 Conflict of laws issues arising in any private law subject when the facts have an international element.
 This option examines the three main elements of the conflict of laws:

 The jurisdiction of English courts to hear disputes in international litigation.
 We consider in detail the European rules of jurisdiction in the Brussels I Regulation (which are common to all EU states), as well as the common law rules (which are similar to those in a number of common law countries around the world).